DJalup/CAH-Generator/README.md

 http://mywastedlife.com/CAH

 For those interested in making their own card images from scratch, 'notes.rtf' has the closest I have to something you can use to recreate the steps I took.
 Every time I tried something new that I felt I might want to reference back to, I threw it in there.
 It's by no means complete, will probably frustrate you more than help you, and I apologize in advance for not caring.

+Fork: I have been updating this code to work on modern servers.
+I have also added several things.
+This is still a work in progress I will update as I fix stuff.
+Be paient please.